Scripter17/url-cleaner/format.md

 ## Sending tasks

-Tasks are sent as lines of `LazyTaskConfig::Str` or `LazyTaskConfig::ByteSlice`.
+Tasks are sent as lines of strings/UTF-8 encoded bytes.

 For each line: